Social Justice Studies: General Studies | West Valley College

 Total Major Units: 18-26 units

-CSU transferable electives courses are required when the major units plus transfer GE units total is less than 60.
+CSU transferable elective courses are required when the major units plus transfer GE units total is less than 60.

 Upon successful completion of this program a student will be able to: